-Through these two specific trails, the Pittsburgh 250 would highlight some of the region’s most consequential roles in history, linking the past, present, and future of a former frontier town referred to by historian and Pittsburgh native David McCullough as “the indispensable American city.”
+Through these two specific trails, the Pittsburgh 250 celebration would highlight some of the region’s most consequential roles in history, linking the past, present, and future of a former frontier town referred to by historian and Pittsburgh native David McCullough as “the indispensable American city.”

 To give Boxx, Hardy and their team the greatest chance of success, John Surma and Dan Onorato were appointed co-chairs of the Pittsburgh 250’s initiative to complete the GAP.

 Onorato, then the Allegheny County Chief Executive, became an important ally for trail builders.